ropensci-archive/opendata/README.md

 -   [rplos](http://cran.rstudio.com/web/packages/rplos/index.html): A programmatic interface to the Web Service methods provided by the Public Library of Science journals for search.
 -   [rpubmed](https://github.com/rOpenHealth/rpubmed) (not on CRAN): Tools for extracting and processing Pubmed and Pubmed Central records.
 -   [scholar](http://cran.rstudio.com/web/packages/scholar/index.html) provides functions to extract citation data from Google Scholar.
 Convenience functions are also provided for comparing multiple scholars and predicting future h-index values.
--   The [<span class="Ohat">Sxslt</span>](http://www.Omegahat.org/Sxslt/) (not on CRAN) package is an R interface to Dan Veillard's libxslt translator.
+-   The [Sxslt](http://www.Omegahat.org/Sxslt/) (not on CRAN) package is an R interface to Dan Veillard's libxslt translator.
 It allows R programmers to use XSLT directly from within R, and also allows XSL code to make use of R functions.
 -   [tm.plugin.webmining](http://cran.rstudio.com/web/packages/tm.plugin.webmining/index.html): Extensible text retrieval framework for news feeds in XML (RSS, ATOM) and JSON formats.
 Currently, the following feeds are implemented: Google Blog Search, Google Finance, Google News, NYTimes Article Search, Reuters News Feed, Yahoo Finance and Yahoo Inplay.
+-   [biorxivr](http://cran.rstudio.com/web/packages/biorxivr/index.html): interface with bioRxiv preprint server

 ### Maps